|

 - Set A - Lesson: Trains / Project: Train Collages

-Objective: To discuss the basic elements of color, line, and shape in art. - Set B - Lesson: Horses / Project: Crayon Resist Horses
+color, line and shape in art. - Set B - Lesson: Horses / Project: Crayon Resist Horses

-Objective: To discuss more about the basic elements such as color, line, and shape, and introduce the last two basic elements of texture and value. - Set C - Lesson: Animals / Project: Clay Animals
+basic elements of art, such as color, line and shape, and introduce the elements of texture and value. - Set C - Lesson: Animals / Project: Clay Animals

-Objective: To discuss more about texture and introduce the concept of distance by discussing foreground, middle ground, and background. - Set D - Lesson: Boats / Project: Fish Prints
+texture and introduce the concept of distance/space by discussing foreground, middle

 1st grade - Building Blocks of Art

-Students learn more about elements of art including lines, shapes, colors, textures, and values and incorporate these into their own art through various techniques of paper dyeing, rubbings, printing, texture collage, monochromatic painting, and drawing.
+Students learn more about the elements of art including lines, shapes, colors, textures, and values and incorporate these into their own art through various techniques of paper dyeing, rubbings, printing, texture collage, monochromatic painting, and drawing.
 Students study many artists to explore these themes, with a special focus on Vincent van Gogh.

 - Set A: Lesson: Line / Project: Line Printing

 Objective:To teach the concept of value as one of the elements of art.
-Students will learn the meaning of value in art and identify tints and shades in selected art prints. - Set F: Lesson: Review (Vincent van Gogh) / Project: van Gogh Sunflower Drawing
+Students will learn the meaning of value in art and identify tints and shades in selected art prints. - Set F: Lesson: Review (Vincent van Gogh) / Project: van Gogh Style Drawing

 2nd grade - ‘Scapes’, Portraits, and Still Life